 Second-harmonic generation and spectroscopic absorption measurements are used to study the nonlinear-optical thin-film properties of azo dye guest molecules oriented in a polymer host by corona-onset poling at elevated temperatures (COPET).
 Parallel-wire electrode and needle electrode configurations are studied.
 The orientational order of the nonlinear molecules, the internal electric field, and the stability of the second-harmonic properties are measured.
 The nonlinear properties stabilize after 10 days and remain relatively constant over a period of at least 8 months, and the films tolerate power densities of at least 60MW/cm2.
 Compared with other poling methods, COPET produces a more efficient long-range and long-term orientational order in the guest–host system studied, resulting in large, stable second-harmonic properties.

 © 1989 Optical Society of America

-M. A. Mortazavi, A. Knoesen, S. T. Kowel, B. G. Higgins, and A. Dienes, "Second-harmonic generation and absorption studies of polymer–dye films oriented by corona-onset poling at elevated temperatures," J. Opt.
+M. A. Mortazavi, B. G. Higgins, A. Dienes, A. Knoesen, and S. T. Kowel, "Second-harmonic generation and absorption studies of polymer–dye films oriented by corona-onset poling at elevated temperatures," J. Opt.
 Soc.
 Am.
 B 6, 733-741 (1989)